coopdanger/ppm-specification/draft-ppm-protocol.md

 } VerifyNextSubReq;
 ~~~

+[OPEN ISSUE: To support multiple helpers efficiently, `verify_message` will
+actually need to encode the previous round verification messages from all of the
+aggregators and not just the leader.]

 Fields `time` and `nonce` have the same value as the corresponding sub-request
 in the verify-start request.
 The helper's response consists of a `VerifyResp`
 message constructed as described above.